 - 1. Real Estate Transfer Tax This is essentially a documentary stamp tax on real estate title recordation.
 The current state documentary stamp tax on deeds and other instruments relating to realty is levied at a rate of 70 cents per \$100 consideration except in Dade County.
-A real estate transfer tax levied statewide in FY 2004-05 would yield \$141 million for each 10 cent per \$100 consideration. - 2.
+A real estate transfer tax levied statewide in FY 2005-06 would yield an estimated \$198 million for each 10 cent per \$100 consideration. - 2.
 Sales Tax on Real Estate Transactions While there are legal and administrative distinctions, the practical effect of this tax is very similar to the real estate transfer tax.
 A major argument for this type of tax was that it was deductible for federal income tax purposes.
-With the Tax Reform Act of 1986, however, this is no longer true.
-A 6% sales tax on real estate would yield \$8.5 billion in FY 2004-05.
+With the Tax Reform Act of 1986 that was no longer true.
+However, the sales tax exemption has been reinstated in the federal tax code for tax years 2004 and 2005.
+A 6% sales tax on real estate would yield an estimated \$11.9 billion in FY 2005-06.